githubnext/gpt4-with-calc/docs/report.md

 ## The Problem

-GPT-4 is catastrophically terrible at calculating with numbers.
-It makes egregious, basic mistakes all the time that lead to terrible user experiences on texts involving even the most basic numeric problems.
+GPT-4 is terrible at calculating with numbers.
+It makes basic mistakes all the time that lead to problematic user experiences on texts involving even the most basic numeric problems.

-Take for example [this problem with Bing AI](https://dkb.blog/p/bing-ai-cant-be-trusted#%C2%A7gap-financial-statement-summary).
+Take for example [this problem](https://dkb.blog/p/bing-ai-cant-be-trusted#%C2%A7gap-financial-statement-summary).
 To quote from the author:

 > This is by far the worst mistake made during the demo.
 It’s also the most unexpected.
-I would have thought that summarizing a document would be trivial for AI at this point.

 GPT-4 is also terrible at comparative logic involving numbers.
 It quite happily writes sentences like this (emphasis added):